swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 > ~~~
 > {: .language-python}
 >
-> The double underscore functions can be ignored, and the functions without double underscore are the ones you would normally be able to use.
-So, if you want to sort the list of potatoes, according to dir you should try,
+> The double underscore functions can be ignored for now; functions that are not surrounded by double underscores are the *public interface* of the [list type](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists).
+So, if you want to sort the list of potatoes, according to `dir` you should try,
 > ~~~
 > potatoes.sort()
 > ~~~
 > {: .language-python}
 >
 > Assume Pandas has been imported and the Gapminder GDP data for Europe has been loaded as `data`.
-Then, use dir to find the function that prints out the median per-capita GDP across all European countries for each year that information is available.
+Then, use `dir` to find the function that prints out the median per-capita GDP across all European countries for each year that information is available.
 {: .challenge}
 >
 > > ## Solution